 from somebody who saw the car stored in his garage.
 As of 2010 it was still

 If you are interested to learn sth. more about the history of the Hero car, as it is called, visit Brad Bowlings website.
 Brad is a former Mustang Times editor, co-editor of many Mustang books and Mustang Illustrated.
 He had located the last owner years ago, Brad and Kevin Marti had been involved in the launch during the final steps to get this historic vehicle out.
 As a logical step the original Bullitt Mustang is now registered as HVA vehicle no. 21.

-Read about some other facts on Brads webpage
+Read about some more facts on Brads webpage